Yuvraj Singh: Late career

 Singh was picked in India's T20I squad for the January 2016 Australia tour on the back of strong performances in Vijay Hazare Trophy, where he was the third-highest run scorer with 341 runs at an average of 85.25.
 He finished the three-match series with 15 runs after getting to bat in just one innings, while also taking two wickets.
 He played a crucial role in India's titular run in Asia Cup 2016, often teaming up with Virat Kohli to take the team home.
 He was also a part of the Indian team in the ICC T20 World Cup 2016.
 He was not named in the T20I squad for India's tour of West Indies in August.
 Meanwhile, he was named captain of the India Red side for the 2016–17 Duleep Trophy.
 His team lost to India Blue in the final.

-Yuvraj was picked in India's ODI squad for the home series against England in January 2017.
+Singh was picked in India's ODI squad for the home series against England in January 2017.
 This came on the back of his fine performances in the Ranji Trophy, having scored 672 runs in five games for Punjab, which included a 260 against Baroda.
 In the second match of the series, he scored his career best score 150, which came off 127 balls, a knock that included 21 fours and three sixes.
 He put on 256 runs for the fourth wicket along with Dhoni and helped the team post a total of 381.
 Following the team's 15-run victory, he was named the Player of the Match.

 Following the match, Singh revealed that he had thought of quitting after having been dropped from the team.
 He said, "When I came back from cancer it was hard work.
-I was not performing and after being dropped I thought [about] whether I wanted to continue or not."
+I was not performing and after being dropped I thought about whether I wanted to continue or not."

-Yuvraj was selected to play in the Champions Trophy 2017.
+Singh was selected to play in the Champions Trophy 2017.
 He scored 53 off 32 balls in a group stage match against Pakistan and won the man of the match award.
-However, as a result of failing to clear the yo-yo test, Yuvraj was dropped from the squad before the tour of Sri Lanka in August 2017 which ended his international career.
+However, as a result of failing to clear the yo-yo test, Singh was dropped from the squad before the tour of Sri Lanka in August 2017 which ended his international career.